-The Corporation (Governing Body) of the United Colleges Group was established in September 1992 under The Further and Higher Education Act 1992 (FHEA) for the purpose of conducting City of Westminster College pre-merger with the College of North West London.
-On 31st August 2017 City of Westminster College and the College of North West London, merged to form the United Colleges Group.
+Further Education Colleges were incorporated under The Further and Higher Education Act 1992 (FHEA).
+On 31st August 2017 City of Westminster College and the College of North West London, merged to form United Colleges Group.
 The College Group is an exempt charity for the purposes of the Charities Act 2011.
-The Governing Body, through the Executive, steers the College as a whole.
-It works within the powers provided under the Further and Higher Education Act of 1992 and subsequent education legislation and in accordance with its Instrument and Articles which set out its composition and procedures and internal powers, responsibilities and duties.
-The Governing Body has also agreed on rules for the conduct of business which are known as Standing Orders.
+The Corporation (governing body), through the Executive, provides strategic leadership to the College Group.
+It operates within the powers provided under the Further and Higher Education Act of 1992 and subsequent education legislation and in accordance with its Instrument and Articles of Government.
+These set out the Corporation’s composition, internal powers, responsibilities, duties, and procedures.
+The Corporation has also agreed on rules for the conduct of business which are known as Standing Orders.

-The Governing Body has the power under the Articles of Government, to delegate certain functions to the Principal and to its committees.
-The Governing Body conducts its business through a number of committees.
-Each committee has terms of reference which have been approved by the Governing Body.
+The Corporation has the power under the Articles of Government, to delegate certain functions to the CEO and to its committees.
+The Corporation conducts its business through a number of committees.
+Each committee has terms of reference which have been approved by the Corporation.

-Minutes of committee meetings, except those deemed to be confidential, are available from the Clerk to the Corporation firstname.lastname@example.org or the following address:
+Minutes of committee meetings, except those deemed to be confidential, are available from the Director of Governance by emailing email@example.com or at the following address:

 United Colleges Group